vivid-inc/polypara/README.md

 static final String DEFAULT_FLOW_CONTROL_MAX_WINDOW_BYTES = 10 * 1024;
 ```

+Cherimoya depends on the field value's `equals` method for determining constancy between versions.

 Include Cherimoya's verification step in your Maven build by adding the following segment to your Maven `pom.xml`:
 The following example specifies 3 versions: `1.0`, `1.1`, and `1.2`, in that order.
 The current project's version is appended to the end.
 The order of appearance is important, at least for the production of sensible error messages.